 Frequently asked questions

-Non-SCIM apps deprovisioning refers to removing user access from applications that don't support SCIM (System for Cross-Domain Identity Management) protocols.
-Unlike SCIM-enabled apps that integrate with identity providers like Okta for automated user lifecycle management, non-SCIM apps require manual intervention to provision and deprovision users.
-This creates security risks, compliance gaps, and operational overhead since IT teams must manually track and remove access across disconnected applications.
+Non-SCIM apps are applications that don’t support SCIM (System for Cross-Domain Identity Management) protocols.
+Unlike SCIM-enabled apps, which automatically sync with identity providers like Okta for onboarding and offboarding, non-SCIM apps require manual access management.

 Jay has been serving modern IT teams for more than a decade.
 Prior to Stitchflow, he was the product lead for Okta IGA after Okta acquired his previous ITSM company, atSpoke.